exe-Files/MidtermProject/README.md

 ###### Mick L:

 ###### Gabriel A
-* Learned to better understand protocol errors for debugging
-* Gained more experience in bootstrap
-* Gained a better understanding for how to use different input types on html forms
-* Learned a few creative solutions to feature issues from my teammates

 ###### Brandon F:

 #### Stretch Goals

-While building out the site, we had multiple stretch goals we wanted to accomplish within the timeframe, such as a friends list feature, bug fixes,
+During our planning phase and thoughout our stint building out the site, we had multiple stretch goals we wanted to accomplish within the given timeframe, such as a map feature, image upload, a friends-list feature, a word cloud search, geocaching, main attractions nearby, and various other user additions and restrictions, as well as bug fixes.

-#### How a developer would download and set up, install DB, etc.

-In order to install, you will need to be running Java 8.

-#### How to Download and Run
+Although some of those features would be nice to have, we understood that given the timeframe of this project, we would have to focus on only a few of those ideas if we were able to meet all the requirements that were set from the start.
+At a later date, we would love to come back and work on adding more functionality to the site.